 remains active in helping us care for one another.

-Two years ago, I met my biggest challenge in my 30 as an Interior Designer – the need to transform our house into a comfortable, safe and accessible home that meets our long-term individual needs.
+Two years ago, I met my biggest challenge in my 30 years as an Interior Designer – the need to transform our house into a comfortable, safe and accessible home that meets our long-term individual needs.
 More about renovation.
 Consequently, my perspective on design has evolved.
-I have always prided myself on my ability to meet the needs of my clients whether they were first time home owners or First Ladies of Universities.
-Now, my personal experiences and new found knowledge allow me to provide so much more.
+I have always prided myself in my ability to meet the needs of my clients whether they were first-time homeowners or First Ladies of Universities.
+Now, my personal experiences and newfound knowledge allow me to provide so much more.

-The decision to hire an Interior Designer is not an easy one My clients range from First home owners to University First Ladies.
-I am honored when they place their trust in me to guide them through changes in their spaces and I would love to do the same for you.
+The decision to hire an Interior Designer is not an easy one.
+I am honored when my clients place their trust in me to guide them through changes in their spaces, and I would love to do the same for you.